 - Ap3 1.
-If you are ordinarily and lawfully resident in England or outside of the UK and liable for the Standard Fee Scheme, and are enrolled on a residential school module or a module which includes an embedded residential school, an additional charge ("the accommodation charge") is payable for the cost of accommodation and meals provided for those attending that residential school, except where: - a) the module fee expressly includes the cost of accommodation and meals at a residential school; or - students are required or advised to make independent arrangements for accommodation and meals during their attendance at the residential school for that module; or - you have expressly notified the Student Support Team that you intend to make independent arrangements for your accommodation and meals during your attendance at the residential school; or - d) you will be participating in the Alternative Learning Experience (where available) instead of attending the residential school. - Ap3 2.
+If you are ordinarily and lawfully resident in England or outside of the UK and liable for the Standard Fee Scheme, and are enrolled on a residential school module or a module which includes an embedded residential school, an additional charge ("the accommodation charge") is payable for the cost of accommodation and meals provided for those attending that residential school.
+If you are a Student in Wales, you may be liable to pay this accommodation charge.
+You will be advised during the registration process whether you are liable to pay the accommodation charge, or will be provided with information as outlined within the Academic Regulations of when this fee may be payable. - Ap3 2.
+The accommodation charge is payable except where: - the module fee expressly includes the cost of accommodation and meals at a residential school; or - Students are required or advised to make independent arrangements for accommodation and meals during their attendance at the residential school for that module; or - you have expressly notified the Student Support Team that you intend to make independent arrangements for your accommodation and meals during your attendance at the residential school; or - d) you will be participating in the Alternative Learning Experience (where available) instead of attending the residential school. - e) The residential school is provided by an external provider or third party to whom direct payments are required. - Ap3 3.
 The accommodation charge will cover the cost of accommodation and meals for the duration of the residential school that you are attending.
 The amount of the accommodation charge and the details of the accommodation and meals to be provided will be set out on the booking page for the residential school that you are attending.
-It will also indicate whether meals may be purchased at the venue on a cash basis. - Ap3 3.
-The accommodation charge will be requested at the time of enrolment on the module and must be paid by the deadline given, unless otherwise specified on the module description on the online prospectus.
+It will also indicate whether meals may be purchased at the venue on a cash basis.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022